Which Tender and True Wet Recipes Get

-Even when you consider the protein-boosting effect of the pea flour and dried peas, this looks like the profile of a wet dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea products, this looks like the profile of a wet dog food containing a moderate amount of meat.

-Tender and True is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+Tender and True contains both grain-free and grain-inclusive canned dog foods that use a moderate amount of named meats as their dominant source of animal protein, thus earning the brand 4.5 stars.